ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 instruction and data caches for each BL stage.
 Setting up the translation tables is the responsibility of the platform port because memory maps differ across platforms.
 A memory translation library (see ``lib/xlat_tables/``) is provided to help in this setup.

 Note that although this library supports non-identity mappings, this is intended only for re-mapping peripheral physical addresses and allows platforms with high I/O addresses to reduce their virtual address space.
 All other addresses corresponding to code and data must currently use an identity mapping.

+Also, the only translation granule size supported in Trusted Firmware is 4KB, as various parts of the code assume that is the case.
+It is not possible to switch to 16 KB or 64 KB granule sizes at the moment.

 In ARM standard platforms, each BL stage configures the MMU in the platform-specific architecture setup function, ``blX_plat_arch_setup()``, and uses